konstellation-io/kre/README.md

 ## Runners

-All runners for different languages are located on [kre-runners repo](https://github.com/konstellation-io/kre-runners).

-Clone the `kre-runners` repository in a `runners` folder inside this repository, located at the root level.
+Each language has a specialized runner associated with it.
+They are located at the [kre-runners repo](https://github.com/konstellation-io/kre-runners).
+You must clone that repository in a folder named `runners` at the root level inside this repository.

 # Architecture

-KRE is designed based on a microservice pattern to be run on top of a Kubernetes cluster.
+KRE design is based on a microservice pattern to be run on top of a Kubernetes cluster.

-In the following diagram is described the main components and the relationship each other.
+The following diagram shows the main components and how they relate with each other.

 ![Architecture](.github/images/kre-architecture.jpg)